Campground Hosts Direct Line Available

 Camping, fishing, hiking, kayaking and boating, paddle boarding, running, mountain biking, swimming and doing nothing all make it very easy to spend a week at Webber Lake.

-Camping: Webber Lake Campground's 35 North sites are open May 25 until October 15.
-Webber Lake Campground's 11 West sites are open June 29 through October 15.
+Camping: Webber Lake offers a great camping experience between Truckee and Sierraville.
+Webber Lake Campground's 46 sites are open when conditions permit in the spring until October 15, or when winter weather shuts us down.
 All sites are spacious, well shaded and come with a table, fire pit and bear box.
 Sorry, hook-ups and a dump station are not available.
 We love dogs but they must be leashed in the campground.
 Reservations are strongly suggested, walk-ins are not guaranteed.
 Reserve your campsite!

 Boating: Watercraft of all kind are welcome, but there is a 5-mph speed limit.
 Due to concern about aquatic invasive species (AIS) your craft is likely to be inspected.
 A boat ramp and trailer parking are available.
 Sierra Country requires an AIS form be completed before launching that you download here